IDIL Tracks

 Offered by the Faculty of Law and Political Science at the University of Montpellier, this Master's degree in political science (one of three at the institution) is the only one in France to be offered under the heading of "Comparative Politics".
 In this respect, it emphasizes sensitivity to international comparative openness as a research approach, in the profile of students and lecturers and in the use of English as a working language.

-The Master's program will give preference to students with a bachelor's degree or equivalent in political or social sciences, but will also consider profiles from the humanities.
+The master’s program gives preference to students who hold a bachelor’s degree or equivalent in political science or social sciences, but also considers applicants from the humanities.

 Contact